matt-FFFFFF/terratest-terraform-fluent/README.md

 )

 func TestSomeTerraform( t *testing.T) {
-  // Set up the Terraform options and run terraform init and plan,
+  // Set up the Terraform options and run terraform init, plan and show,
-  // saving the plan output to a variable.
+  // saving the plan output to a struct.
   // The directory should be relative to the running test. tftest := setuptest.Dirs(basicTestData, "").WithVars(nil).InitAndPlanAndShowWithStruct(t) require.NoError(t, tftest.Err)
   defer tftest.Cleanup()

   // Check that the plan contains the expected number of resources. assert.NoError(
     t,